Tax Management India. Com

 X X X X Extracts X X X X

-..... me of Assessee Company?
+..... as issued in the name of Assessee Company?
 In other words, whether notice dated 12.12.1996 purported to have been issued by Assessing Authority under Section 158 BC can be said to be a legal and valid notice complying all the requirements of statute?
 (2) Whether notice under Section 158 BC is mandatory and want of valid notice under said provision would render block assessment illegal?
 (3) Whether defect of notice under Section 158 BC can be protected by taking recourse to Section 292 B of Act, 1961?
 (4) Whether notice under Section 143(2) for block assessment was mandatory and want of such notice would render block assessment illegal?
-(5) Whether Tribunal was justified in holding that notice under Section 158 BC is at par with notice under Section 148 of Act, 1961 and the law applicable to Section 148 can be made applicable to notice under Section 158 BC?
+(5) Whether Tribunal was justified in holding that notice under Section 158 BC is at par with notice under Section 148 of Act, 1961 and the law applicable to Section 148 can be made applicable to notice under Section 158 BC?"
 6. Learned counsel for both the parties have advanced their submissions on the aforesaid questions of law.
 7. Before adjudicating aforesaid substantial questions of law it would be appropriate to have a brief factual matrix of entire matter which may help us in arriving at a correct conclusion.
-8. The assessee, M/s Mo .....
+8. The assessee, M .....

 X X X X Extracts X X X X